 What is Bruna Press?

-Bruna Press is a new independent, artist-run publishing house specializing in works at the intersection of contemporary art and experimental writing.
+Bruna Press is a new independent, artist-run publishing venture producing work at the corner, at the junction of contemporary art and experimental writing, among other intersections.

 Artist books, translated works, reprints, and ephemera, among other media for adults and young readers.